foreverphoenix/the-phoenix-flavour/content/tpf/mod-installation-3/step-5.md

 * **Main Files:** RUSTIC CLUTTER COLLECTION - Special Edition - 2K

+> Note that this mod is getting overwritten for the most part.
+It won't look that way in MO2 because many of the textures don't actually conflict, but that is because other mods edited the respective meshes to use custom texture paths so there are no visible conflicts.

 #### Additional Instructions

 - Delete the following file(s) and / or folder(s):
+  - `meshes\`
   - `textures\clutter\dwemer\`

 > The textures for the Dwemer pottery should be supplied by The Dwemer for consistency.
+The only included meshes are for the Dwemer puzzle cube which should also be provided by The Dwemer as that mod has a mesh with environment mapping enabled.

 ##### [Rudy HQ - Miscellaneous](https://www.nexusmods.com/skyrimspecialedition/mods/19867?tab=files)